 \subsubsection{\textbf{Planning \& Communicating with Others.}}

 An interesting use case outside of direct diagnosis or education that was mentioned was in planning and communicating with other stakeholders.
-For example, R2 described how generating CT scans could be ``\textit{...\textbf{super helpful in surgical planning}...you can show the patient like, `hey, this is going to be what you look like post-surgery.}'' In similar vain, R8 describes how they could imagine a scenario showing patients how their condition is looking.
+For example, R2 described how generating CT scans could be ``\textit{...\textbf{super helpful in surgical planning}...you can show the patient like, `hey, this is going to be what you look like post-surgery.}'' In a similar vein, R8 describes how they could imagine a scenario where they show a patient how their condition looks compared to a normal condition.

-As previously mentioned, radiologists are not the only ones who will be interacting with medical imaging throughout the clinical workflow.
+Radiologists are not the only ones who will be interacting with medical imaging throughout the clinical workflow.
 This could introduce multiple impressions that may disagree about a diagnosis.
-As such, \textbf{R5} brings up how ``\textit{\textbf{These generated images can act as additional evidence when I am communicating my diagnosis to other doctors}}''.
-R7 motivates R5's point, noting how some surgeons they have shadowed will ``...\textit{trust their own reading of the image over whatever the official [radiologist's] read is}''.
+As such, R5 brings up how ``\textit{\textbf{These generated images can act as additional evidence when I am communicating my diagnosis to other doctors}}.''
+R7 motivates R5's point, noting how some surgeons they have shadowed will ``...\textit{trust their own reading of the image over whatever the official [radiologist's] read is}.''
 This is an interesting dynamic in the clinical workflow where generated CT scans could aid in these collaborative workflows, helping radiologists provide validations of their reports by generating CTs that show differentials for other physicians to read.